23beraid/okeanos/README.md

 You are welcome to host the bot yourself.

 Anyway, once you're ready to play start by typing o-help in a text channel.
+Remeber to join a house before completing other game actions.
 When playing the game, the bot might respond to certain commands through DM to prevent clogging up the channel.
+It also might delete certain command invocations so other users don't know what trickery you're up to.
 Please don't abuse the bot by spamming, and have fun.

+Our repo is kind of a mess, but for your convenience I have included all the stuff you actually need to look at in the okeanos.zip file.